-When writing $\rho(S)$ in the following, we implicitly assume that all disequalities in S are satisfiable under $\rho$ , and that $\rho(S)$ is discarded otherwise.
-To decide whether disequality $\mathcal{X}$ is satisfiable it suffices to replace the free variables with distinct fresh constants and check that the corresponding unification problems have no solution.
-Moreover, we will always use the lazy intruder in the context of a symbolic state, so we further assume that $LI(\cdot, \cdot)$ only returns choices of recipes for the current symbolic state, i.e., excluding any $\rho$ that would contradict a disequality.
+When writing $\rho(S)$ in the following, we implicitly assume that all disequalities in S are satisfiable under ρ , and that $\rho(S)$ is discarded otherwise.
+To decide whether disequality \mathcal{X} is satisfiable it suffices to replace the free variables with distinct fresh constants and check that the corresponding unification problems have no solution.
+Moreover, we will always use the lazy intruder in the context of a symbolic state, so we further assume that $LI(\cdot, \cdot)$ only returns choices of recipes for the current symbolic state, i.e., any ρ that would contradict some disequalities is not returned.

 From a symbolic state we can define all the choices of recipes (instantiations of the recipe and intruder variables) for the messages sent by the intruder and all the concrete executions (instantiations of privacy variables) that the intruder considers possible.
 A symbolic state represents a set of ground states, where each ground state corresponds to one multi message-analysis problem.
-For every ground state, the common payload $\alpha_0$ is augmented with the partial payload $\alpha_i$ released by the corresponding possibility.
-Moreover, every model $\gamma$ of the privacy variables needs to be augmented by the interpretation of relation symbols.
-In our approach, we assume that the protocol specification contains a fixed interpretation of the relation symbols, formalized as a $\Sigma_0$ -formula $\gamma_0$ .
+For every ground state, the common payload α_0 is augmented with the partial payload α_i released by the corresponding possibility.
+Moreover, every model γ of the privacy variables needs to be augmented by the interpretation of relation symbols.
+In our approach, we assume that the protocol specification contains a fixed interpretation of the relation symbols, formalized as a Σ_0 -formula γ_0 .

 Meta-notation.
-In the specification of transactions, we allow in formulas released the use of the meta-notation $\gamma(t)$ for a message t: Recall that in every ground state, the real values of privacy variables is defined by a ground interpretation $\gamma$ .
+In the specification of transactions, we allow in formulas released the use of the meta-notation $\gamma(t)$ for a message t: Recall that in every ground state, the real values of privacy variables is defined by a ground interpretation γ .
 Thus, for instance, releasing $\star x \doteq \gamma(x)$ means allowing the intruder to learn the true value of x.
-In the symbolic execution for ground states, the meta-notation can be implemented by using $\gamma$ as a substitution before adding the formula to $\alpha$ .
+In the symbolic execution for ground states, the meta-notation can be implemented by using γ as a substitution before adding the formula to α .

 Example IV.1.
-In Example II.1, in case $x \doteq i$ , then the intruder can decrypt the message and observe what was the decision.
-Thus they would learn both that $x \doteq i$ as well as the value of y(i.e., they know the server's decision).
+In Example II.1, in case the server is replying to the intruder, then the intruder can decrypt the message and observe what was the decision.
+Thus they would learn both the value of x (i.e., the agent was the intruder) and y (i.e., they know the server's decision).
 This leads to a privacy violation, unless we "declassify" x and y with a release.
-If x is the intruder, we can release $\star x \doteq \gamma(x) \land y \doteq \gamma(y)$ .
-Releasing this information is still not enough because in case $x \neq i$ the intruder can also deduce that; so we additionally need to release $\star x \neq i$ in that case to remove the privacy violation.
+If x is the intruder, we can release $\star x \doteq \gamma(x) \land y \doteq \gamma(y)$.
+Releasing this information is still not enough because the intruder can also deduce that x is honest if they cannot decrypt with their own private key, so we additionally need to release $\star x \neq i$ in that case to remove the privacy violation.

-In a symbolic state, however, there is no $\gamma$ since the symbolic state represents all possible $\gamma$ at once.
-Hence, in order to define the semantics, we need to resolve the metanotation that we allow in the $\alpha_i$ .
-Given $\alpha_i$ and the truth $\gamma$ , let $[\alpha_i]^{\gamma}$ be the instantiation of the metanotation in $\alpha_i$ , i.e., replacing every occurrence of a term $\gamma(x)$ in $\alpha_i$ (for a variable

-$\gamma(x) = i$ , then $[x \doteq \gamma(x)]^{\gamma} = x \doteq i$ .
+In a symbolic state, however, there is no γ since the symbolic state represents all possible γ at once.
+Hence, in order to define the semantics, we need to resolve the metanotation that we allow in the α_i .
+Given α_i and the truth γ , let $[\alpha_i]^{\gamma}$ be the instantiation of the metanotation in α_i , i.e., replacing every occurrence of a term $\gamma(x)$ in α_i (for a variable x) with the actual value of x in the given γ .
+For instance, if $\gamma(x) = i$, then $[x \doteq \gamma(x)]^{\gamma} = x \doteq i$.